makersacademy/news-summary-challenge/README.md

 ```
 As a busy politician
-I can see click a news article summary title which links to the original article
+I can click a news article summary title which links to the original article
 So I can get a few more details about an important story
 ```